Fed Chairman Powell: A half-percentage point interest rate hike is 'on the table' for May - KESQ

 A half-percentage point interest rate hike is officially on the table, Federal Reserve Chairman Jerome Powell said Thursday, as the central bank prepares to get inflation under control.

-“50 basis points will be on the table for the May meeting,” said Powell at the International Monetary Fund Debate on the Global Economy.
+“50 basis points will be on the table for the May meeting,” Powell said during a panel at the International Monetary Fund Debate on the Global Economy.

 In March, the central bank raised interest rates by a quarter-percentage point to a range of 0.25% to 0.5% in its first hike since 2018.
 Investors unanimously expect a bigger rate increase at the bank’s early May meeting, according to the CME’s FedWatch Tool.